Suggested links

 Other kratom users report that kratom helped them successfully overcome drug addiction (namely, opioid addiction) and resist cravings even months after quitting their drug use.

-However, others argue that we do not know enough about kratom to determine whether its potential benefits are worth the risks.
+Others argue that we do not yet know enough about kratom to determine whether its potential benefits are worth the risks.

 The Argument Against Kratom Use